bitcoin/bitcoin/qa/README.md

 Running tests
 =============

-You can run any single test by calling `qa/pull-tester/rpc-tests.py <testname>`.
+You can run any single test by calling

+    qa/pull-tester/rpc-tests.py <testname>

-Or you can run any combination of tests by calling `qa/pull-tester/rpc-tests.py <testname1> <testname2> <testname3> ...`
+Or you can run any combination of tests by calling

+    qa/pull-tester/rpc-tests.py <testname1> <testname2> <testname3> ...

-Run the regression test suite with `qa/pull-tester/rpc-tests.py`
+Run the regression test suite with

+    qa/pull-tester/rpc-tests.py

-Run all possible tests with `qa/pull-tester/rpc-tests.py -extended`
+Run all possible tests with

-Possible options:
+    qa/pull-tester/rpc-tests.py -extended

+If you want to create a basic coverage report for the rpc test suite, append `--coverage`.

+Possible options, which apply to each individual test run:

 ```
   -h, --help            show this help message and exit